Five laws of library science: Second Law

 The second law of library science, "Every person has his or her book," means that librarians should serve a wide collection of patrons, acquire literature to fit a wide variety of needs, and refrain from prejudice or judging what specific patrons choose to read.
 Librarians should respect that everyone is different and that everyone has different tastes regarding the books they choose.
 After the publication of The Five Laws of Library Science, Ranganathan named children, the physically disabled, artisans, newly literate adults, the intellectually disabled, working-class individuals, and individuals with niche interests as specific groups of potential readers that are served through the application of the second law.
 In addition, a library collection must represent the community it serves.

 Third Law

-The third law of library science, "Every book its reader," means all books have a place in the library, even if only a small demographic might choose to read them.
+The third law of library science, "Every book has its reader," means all books have a place in the library, even if only a small demographic might choose to read them.
 Ranganathan later clarified that the term "book" could be generalized to mean any document.